michalmonday/CheriBSD-on-minimal-hardware/README.md

 [files/vivado_2022_1_project](./files/vivado_2022_1_project/) directory contains the whole vivado project and associated files/sources needed to recreate bit/ltx files.
 It most likely requires 2022.1 version of Vivado.
 It will surely output errors after opening the project due to invalid sources paths, sorry about that but I didn't figure out how to conveniently share Vivado projects including block designs.

 ## bootrom.coe
-Clone [my fork of BESSPIN-GFE](https://github.com/michalmonday/BESSPIN-GFE) repository, switch to "ZC706" branch recompile bootrom.coe file (which can be then used in Vivado block design to set contents of bootrom block at 0x70000000 address)
+Clone [my fork of BESSPIN-GFE](https://github.com/michalmonday/BESSPIN-GFE) repository, switch to "ZC706" branch, recompile bootrom.coe file (which can be then used in Vivado block design to set contents of bootrom block at 0x70000000 address)
 ```bash
 git checkout ZC706
 cd bootrom